 Each of the six components above will perform a single function on that single table.
 The LIST and ENQUIRE tasks will perform a READ operation on that table, the ADD will perform a CREATE, the UPDATE will perform a READ and an UPDATE, the DELETE will perform a READ and a DELETE, while the SEARCH will supply data which is used by the LIST1 task to filter its results.
 Note that each task in that diagram is a hyperlink which will take you to a full description of their structure and behaviour.

-As well as constructing the six new components they should also appear as options in the application so that they can immediately be run.
-The parent LIST task should be made available on a menu screen, while its associated child tasks should only be available as options within the parent task.
+As well as constructing the six new components they should also appear as options in the application menu so that they can be run immediately.
+The parent LIST task should be made available on a menu screen, while its associated child tasks should only be available as options on the navigation bar within the parent task.